soulshake/demo-cruncher/README.md

 ## Discussion on failed job management

 When processing a message queue, it is common to have a "dead letter queue" where messages end up if they fail to be processed correctly.
+But there are some downsides to this.

-This gives us two strategies to manage retries:
+We see two main strategies to manage retries:

 #### 1. Using an SQS deadletter queue